Rick Blangiardi: Political career

 In January 2020, Blangiardi announced his retirement from television.
 The next month, he announced his candidacy in the 2020 Honolulu mayoral election.
 He was endorsed by former Republican governor Linda Lingle, the University of Hawaiʻi Professional Assembly, and the State of Hawaii Organization of Police Officers (SHOPO) (the Honolulu Police Department's police union).

 In the August 8 nonpartisan blanket primary, Blangiardi finished first with 25.7% of the vote.
 He defeated Keith Amemiya, 58.2% to 38.8%, in the November general election, and was sworn into office on January 2, 2021.

 Mayor of Honolulu

 2021 State of the City

 Blangiardi delivered his first State of the City address on March 15, 2021.
-He outlined his agenda and goals for the city, as well as discussing his budget plan and accomplishments so far.
+He outlined his agenda and goals for the city, as well as his budget plan and accomplishments so far.
 His outlined goals included expanding affordable housing, closing the funding gap in the Honolulu Rail Project, lifting pandemic restrictions, revitalizing the city's Chinatown, and protecting the city from the effects of climate change.